EpsilonSolutions/netscaler-command-reference/docs/network/vrid/vrid.md

 <b>ifaces</b>
 Interfaces bound to this VRID.

+<b>ifnum</b>
+Interfaces to bind to the VMAC, specified in (slot/port) notation (for example, 1/2).Use spaces to separate multiple entries.

 <b>type</b>
 Indicates whether this VRID entry was added manually or dynamically.
 When you manually add a VRID entry, the value for this parameter is STATIC.
 Otherwise, it is DYNAMIC.